korbinian90/Niivue.jl/README.md

 cmaps = Niivue.Bonito.evaljs_value(nv.app.session.x, js_return)
 ```

+## Limitations
+- some functions don't work with the Julian Syntax yet and need to be called via the javascript "hacking" way

 ## Future plans

 - use niivue-vscode as alternative pre-configured viewer
 - Support access to volumes (e.g. `nv.volumes[1].opacity = 0.3`) and functions with return values (e.g. `cmaps = nv.colormaps()`) directly from julia
 - observable in julia that stores the crosshair location

+## Acknowledgements

+Development of an initial prototype was supported by Chris Rorden (University of South Carolina)